 - JQuery | Get the n-th level parent of an element

-- How to append an element in two seconds using jQuery ?
+- How to get all selected checkboxes in an array using jQuery ?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.